laravel/docs/billing.md

 <a name="proration"></a>
 #### Proration

-By default, Stripe will prorate charges when adding or removing plans from a subscription.
+By default, Stripe will prorate charges when adding or removing plans from a multiplan subscription.
 If you would like to make a plan adjustment without proration, you should chain the `noProrate` method onto your plan operation:

     $user->subscription('default')->noProrate()->removePlan('chat-plan');

 <a name="swapping-quantities"></a>
 #### Quantities

-If you would like to update quantities on individual subscription plans, you may do so using the [existing quantity methods](#subscription-quantity) and passing the name of the plan as an additional argument to the method:
+If you would like to update quantities on individual subscription plans, you may do so using the [existing quantity methods](#subscription-quantity) by passing the name of the plan as an additional argument to the method:

     $user = User::find(1);